 Rapidly-exploring Random Tree (RRT) algorithm is aimed at single-query applications.
 This algorithm (outlined in Figure 3.4) is initialized with a graph that includes the initial state as its single vertex and not edges (line 1), likewise the PRM algorithm.
-At each iteration, a point x{rand} is sampled (line 3).
-Only if the connection of the new sample, with the nearest vertex ($v \in V$) in the tree, is successful, the point x{rand} is added to the vertex set (lines 4 to 7).
-The iteration ends when the tree contains a node in the goal region.
+At each iteration, a point $x{rand}$ is sampled (line 3).
+Only if the connection of the new sample, with the nearest vertex ( $v \in V$ ) in the tree, is successful, the point $x{rand}$ is added to the vertex set (lines 4 to 7).
+The iteration ends when the tree constructed in the goal region.
 Moreover, in the absence of obstacles, the tree constructed in this way is an online nearest neighbor graph [21].